 - Gather with friends and family on video platforms like Zoom or FaceTime instead of in person.

 - Get your groceries delivered or ask someone to pick them up for you.

 While you're social distancing, be sure to take other steps to protect yourself and the people around you:

 Who Should Practice Social Distancing?

 Everyone should practice social distancing as much as possible during the pandemic.
 Rules may vary based on where you live.
 Check with local authorities to find out what’s OK and what’s not.

 Social distancing is especially important for people who have a higher risk of illness from COVID-19.

-Your chances of severe illness go up with age.
+While people of all ages are vulnerable to COVID-19, your chances of severe illness go up with age.
 Someone who’s in their 50s is more likely to become seriously ill with COVID-19 than someone in their 40s, and so on.
 The highest risk is among people 85 and older.

 Some other health conditions also make severe illness more likely: